 Hill’s original essay tackling the bourgeois revolution was written in 1940.
 The article stands on its own merit but you feel that Hill was not entirely satisfied with what he wrote and his intention was to revise it and take the subject matter further after all he did write it while he still serving in the army and as he said it was the work of “a very angry young man, believing he was going to be killed in a world war.”

-The 1980 essay is a confirmation that in later life Hill never repudiated his previous position he attempted to reformulate certain thoughts.
-In 1967 he wrote Reformation to Industrial Revolution (1967), while still retaining the idea that it was a bourgeois revolution he sought to give the term a clearer approximation.
-He intimated that the revolution was not as clear cut as he had thought and neither was a chemically pure as had been written on.
+The 1980 essay is a confirmation that in later life Hill never repudiated his previous position he attempted to reformulate specific thoughts.
+In 1967 he wrote Reformation to Industrial Revolution (1967), while still retaining the idea that it was a bourgeois revolution he sought to give the term a more precise approximation.
+He intimated that the revolution was not as clear-cut as he had thought and neither was a chemically pure as had been written on.
 After the entire bourgeoisie in its various forms did fight on both sides.
 But he is clear on the fact that the revolution made a path for further and rapid capitalist expansion.

-Hill’s work was clearly ground breaking he defined the mid-seventeenth century crisis as a revolution.
+Hill’s work was apparently groundbreaking he defined the mid-seventeenth century crisis as a revolution.
 His definition of the revolution that the rule of one class was replaced by the rule of another still stands the test of time despite a ferocious attack by the revisionists.

 As Ann Talbot said “Most of all, he was sufficiently astute to realise that when the people execute their king after a solemn trial and much deliberation, it is not the result of a misunderstanding but has a profound revolutionary significance entailing a complete break with the feudal past.
 Although the monarchy was later restored and the triumphant bourgeoisie was soon eager to pretend that the whole thing had been a ghastly mistake, no monarch sat quickly on the throne after that event until quite late in Victoria’s reign”.

 While Hill maintained that the bourgeoisie was barely conscious of its actions his writing imbues a recognition that revolutions are not solely made by a tiny elite.
-In the case of the 1640 revolution the mass of the population were involved and that a change in the consciousness of that mass of people did change.
-This change was in distorted form reflected in the writings of the Levellers
+In the case of the 1640 revolution, the mass of the population was involved and that a change in the consciousness of that mass of people did change.
+This change was in distorted form reflected in the writings of the Levellers.

 Hill paid considerable attention to the radicals of the English revolution of groups such as the Levellers and Diggers, and he was correct when he said that while these were the most conscious revolutionaries, they were second in importance to Oliver Cromwell as a revolutionary force.
 Again in this essay Hill would have appeared to have revised his previous position on the Levellers.